Dzenly/tia/docs-md/extjs-explorer.md

 If you use --ej-explore cmd line option (see `tia --help` for details), you get two abilities:

+## Known issues

+EJ Explorer closes current message box, because it itself is a message box.
+This can affect your application work, say, some controls will remain in incorrect states.
+So make some actions with page by hand to refresh it, but without refresh the page in browser.
+If you refresh the page in browser - you will lost EJ Explorer and other JS code injected by TIA.

 ## Info about ExtJs component under the mouse cursor.

 Press Ctrl + Alt + Left_Mouse_Button and you will get a window with info about